Mario-apk/Employee-Turnover-Prediction/README.md

 as for the prediction we have model options as :

-Logistic Regression
+@Logistic Regression

-Support vector Classifier
+@Support vector Classifier

-## Random forest Classifier
+@Random forest Classifier

-K Neighbours Classifier
+@K Neighbours Classifier

-Ada Booost Classifier
+@Ada Booost Classifier

-Gradient Boosting Classifier
+@Gradient Boosting Classifier

-XGBoost Classifier
+@XGBoost Classifier

 From the above mentioned model as per the basis of f1 score Random Forest Classifier has been working efficiently and more accurately.